daniily000/clean-city/README.md

 A repo containing a Clean City App for Android, free to use :)
 ## General description:
 The idea of the project is a one-button application with a camera for reporting an unauthorized dump.
-Quickly, conveniently, everyone uses, there is no garbage, beauty and grandeur.
+Quick and convenient for everyone to use. help to clean our beautiful world.
 In addition, all sorts of statuses and achievements for those who report a lot, sharing status, etc.

 ## Step-by-step
 1. open the application and take a photo of an unauthorized dump